Photo: Facebook | Archipelago Brewery

 |The RedDot Monster Lager and Sauvignon Blanc.
 Guess which is which|

-The world's highest urban craft brewery, LeVeL33 specializes in authentic European beers and has a menu tailored to be enjoyed in their company.
+The world's highest urban craft brewery (still), LeVeL33 specialises in authentic European beers with one tap left over for a seasonal special (currently the 33.15 IPA).
+While good food has always been a part of the LeVeL33 concept, it’s become a bona fide fine dining venue featuring the cuisine of Chef James "Jimi" Tegerdine.
 It can get a little chilly up on the windy balcony, so it's fortuitous that they have a top-notch stout on the menu.
-The 33.3 ($9.33 for 300ml) is a dark beer with Irish roots and Singaporean sensibilities.
+The 33.3 (from $9.33 for 300ml) is a dark beer with Irish roots and Singaporean sensibilities.
 The stout is light-bodied with just enough roasted malt to warm you when the wind picks up.

-Far from being anything like the kryptonite-hue it resembles, RedDot's crisp, lightly bitter and slight coconut candy-sweet Monster Green Lager ($5 for a half-pint) might actually be good for you: the Monster is brewed with the dietary supplement spirulina.
-To quote the menu: ‘Preliminary studies have shown that spirulina is able to inhibit viral speciation in vitro, strengthen the immune system and may cause regression & elimination of AIDS virus.’
+Going strong with their outlets at Boat Quay and Dempsey is this local brewhouse.
+For all you competitive drinkers, they host a speed drinking competition at their Boat Quay outlet on Friday nights with the current record holder taking just 2.06 seconds to down a pint.
+Our favourite here remains the Monster Green lager (from $6 for a half pint).
+RedDot's crisp, lightly bitter and coconut candy-sweet Monster might even be good for you: it's brewed with the dietary supplement spirulina.
+To quote the menu: “Preliminary studies have shown that spirulina is able to inhibit viral speciation in vitro, strengthen the immune system and may cause regression & elimination of AIDS virus.”
 Drink what you will with that.

 |LeVel 33 is the spot for a dark, maybe broody, view over the city|

 German beers have taken a back seat to modern day craft beer in recent years, but there's no denying the centuries of tradition in German beer-making.
-Paulaner's Munich Lager ($13 for 300ml) is a great example of what beer used to be like in the old days, before the dominance of drab pale lagers.
+Paulaner's Munich Lager (from $13.30 for 300ml) is a great example of what beer used to be like in the old days, before the dominance of drab pale lagers.
 Using only water, hops, malt and yeast as set down by the German Beer Purity Law, the Munich is not very different from the average German lager—smooth, simple and lightly hopped.
-Since it's brewed onsite—not poured out of a bottle after a journey halfway round the world—it is also lively and fresh.
+Since it's brewed onsite — not poured out of a bottle after a journey halfway round the world — it is also lively and fresh.

-Forget the overpriced, tasteless beers with wedges of lime in the way—dance and jive with an Asian Beer Award medal winners; the India Pale Ale ($6) is hoppy as the best of IPAs, and suitably inebriating at 6.2 per cent abv.
-You won’t find a better beer to take to the dance floor of this nightspot.
+Forget overpriced, tasteless beers with wedges of lime in the way — dance all night with an Asian Beer Awards medal winner.
+The Pump Room India Pale Ale ($10) is as hoppy as the best IPAs, and is suitably inebriating at 6.2% abv.
+You won’t find a better beer to take to a Clarke Quay dance floor at 3am.

 |Tawandang Microbrewery's lager is made for hot drinkin'|

-This German brewery that serves Thai cuisine is a peculiar blend of East and West.
-Known more as a place for seafood and live entertainment than as a straight up microbrewery, it also carries some decent beers: the lager ($12 for 300ml) proper, with subtle floral hop notes and enough body for it to function as a palate cleanser.
+This German brewery that serves Thai cuisine is an unusual blend of East and West.
+Known more as a place for seafood and live entertainment than as a straight up microbrewery, they also carry some decent beers: the lager (from $12 for 300ml) is proper, with subtle floral hop notes and enough body for it to function as a palate cleanser.
 It refreshes and helps fight off the heat, whether from a walk around Dempsey Hill or a spicy prawn tom yum soup.

 A beer enthusiast first and a writer second, Kurt Ganapathy has tried over a thousand brews from 80 countries.
 Some of his most memorable exploits include tackling the one-time world's strongest beer - BrewDog's 41% abv Sink The Bismarck! - and getting his name on the wall of an Irish pub in Melbourne for drinking 100 pints of Guinness (not in one sitting, of course).